A QUICK GUIDE FOR MENTORSHIP

 When we are inexperienced, we often find ourselves in a position where we don’t know what to do and get stuck.
 At such times we can turn to our mentors.
 With their guidance and knowledge, it will be easier to make the right decision.

 - Help you grow:

-Mentors will observe you objectively which will enable them to know your weakness and strengths.
-They know where you need improvement and hence, you will be able to grow significantly.
+Mentors will observe you which will enable them to identify your weakness and strengths.
+They can then see where you need improvement and hence, you will be able to grow significantly.